<

 Ashford, WA

-RMI Expeditions (Rainier Mountaineering Inc.) was founded in 1969 by Lou Whittaker and is the longest-running Pacific Northwest institutional mountaineering operator.
-The company’s Mount Rainier guiding monopoly (RMI is one of three NPS-permitted Mount Rainier concessionaires and the dominant commercial operator there) means it has trained more first-time American mountaineers than any other commercial company, and many RMI Denali clients arrive having already done multiple Mount Rainier seminars with the same operator culture and often the same guide team.
+RMI (Rainier Mountaineering Inc.) was founded in 1969 by Lou Whittaker and is the longest-running Pacific Northwest institutional operator.
+Its Mount Rainier guiding presence means it has trained more first-time American mountaineers than any other company, and many RMI Denali clients arrive having already done multiple Rainier seminars with the same culture and often the same guides.

-The 3:6 guide ratio is the highest on Denali — three guides per six-climber team produces 1:2 effective attention, which is meaningful for first-time expedition climbers and for climbers who want maximum margin on summit-day decisions.
-The 21-day West Buttress program at $13,900 sits at the top of the commercial market alongside Alpine Ascents International, and the price reflects the additional guide as well as RMI’s institutional infrastructure.
-For climbers building a progressive American mountaineering pathway — Mount Rainier, then Denali, then international expeditions — RMI offers operator continuity that no other Denali concessionaire can match.
-The Ashford base puts the company near Seattle but with direct Mount Rainier National Park access for pre-Denali training programs.
+The 3:6 ratio is the highest on Denali — three guides per six-climber team produces 1:2 effective attention, meaningful for first-timers and for maximum margin on summit-day decisions.
+The 21-day program at $13,900 sits at the top of the market alongside Alpine Ascents, reflecting the additional guide and institutional infrastructure.
+For climbers building a progressive American pathway — Rainier, then Denali, then international — RMI offers operator continuity no other concessionaire can match.

 What they do well